-- E12-09-011 ran Fall 2018, Spring 2019 - PionLT from Summer 2019, Fall 2021, Winter 2022, and Summer 2022 - In the process of extracting the kaon electroproduction cross section for Λ channel - This is achieved by iterating the model input cross section - The experimental cross section can then be extracted as long as the model input cross section properly describes the dependence on all kinematic variables. - Using the model from $F\pi 2$ as a starting point shows good agreement for similar Q, even at 0th iteration - Publication expected this year!
+- E12-09-011 ran Fall 2018, Spring 2019 - PionLT from Summer 2019, Fall 2021, Winter 2022, and Summer 2022 - In the process of extracting the kaon electroproduction cross-section for Λ channel for six Q settings - This is achieved by iterating the model input cross-section - The experimental cross-section can then be extracted as long as the model input cross-section properly describes the dependence on all kinematic variables. - Ratios are in the final stages of optimization - Cross-section trends have been stable and consistent - Next step is to finalize a detailed systematic study - Preliminary results show kaon pole dominance for multiple Q~4-5 GeV - Beginning work on final publication!